Skip navigation

 About

-Prior to 2013 PCT6 was Society for the Study of Biopolitical Futures (SSBF), reconvened in 2017 to coordinate teaching and professionalization of undergraduate students in Critical Theory, primarily at Cornell and Syracuse Universities.
+Prior to 2017 PCT6 was responsible for coordinating events and conferences for the Perpetual Peace Project and the Society for the Study of Biopolitical Futures (SSBF).
+A new working group was reconvened in 2017 to coordinate teaching and professionalization of undergraduate and graduate students in Critical Theory, primarily at Cornell and Syracuse Universities.
+In 2024, the WG re-convened activities associated with phase 3 of the Perpetual Peace Project and hosted a one-day symposium at Cornell University, as well as workshops both at Cornell and Syracuse University.

 Active since: 2013